Financial Goals to Reach Before You Turn 30

 Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to work toward that.
 You should also pay off any credit card debt you have.

-When you manage your debt well and pay it off, it opens doors for the other steps in your life, like owning a home or purchasing a new car.
+When you manage your debt well and pay it off, doors can open for the other steps in your life, like owning a home or purchasing a new car.
 Take the time now to set up a debt payment plan so that you can get out of debt, or consider a debt reduction software program to help you become debt-free even faster.

 Plan for Retirement

 Save for a Down Payment on a Home

 Depending on your life choices, you may purchase your first home in your 20s, or you may wait until you are in your 30s.
 It depends on your situation, single or married, and career choices.
 However, saving this money will help you be ready when the time comes.